 Look at the picture of the brain below.
-Put your hand on your forehead.
-The part of your brain just behind your forehead is called the frontal lobe.
+Put your hands on your forehead.
+The part of your brain just behind your forehead is called the frontal lobe, you have one on each side of your forehead.
 Now slide your fingers from the front to the side of your head (your temple).
 This part of the brain is called the temporal lobe.
+You have 2 temporal lobes also-one on each side.

 There is a type of dementia that affects this part of the brain.
-It is called frontaltemporal dementia.
+It is called frontal-temporal dementia.
 It is the most common type of dementia in people under the age of 60.
 It's not nearly as common as Alzheimer's and it starts at a much younger age.
+Frontal-temporal dementia can affect one side of the brain or both.